 1. Crocs contain Crosslite material, which can be a soft, water-resistant, and foamy material

-2. Associate adjustable slingback strap you’ll use for a secure fit or elevate over for a worn design
+2. Associate the adjustable slingback strap you’ll use for a secure fit or elevate over for a worn design

 3. The entire shoe has ventilation holes for breathability